 Assistant Professor, Director of Graduate Studies

-Ahmad Alqassas (Ph.D., Linguistics, Indiana University-Bloomington) does research on Arabic syntax, morphology, acquisition and diglossia/variation.
-His current research includes negation, negative polarity, negative concord, tense/aspect/mood, coordination structures, numeral phrases and definiteness.
-His research primarily investigates clausal architecture and structural dependencies in negation, tense, negative sensitive items and coordination structures within Minimalist Syntax.
-His book A Multi-locus Analysis of Arabic Negation: Micro-variation in Southern Levantine, Gulf and Standard Arabic will be published by Edinburgh University Press.
-His research includes the morphosyntax of agreement morphology in the nominal domain and their role at the syntax-morphology interface within Distributed Morphology.
+Ahmad Alqassas (Ph.D., Linguistics, Indiana University-Bloomington) does research on Arabic syntax, morphosyntax, acquisition and diglossia/variation.
+He brings data from dialectal and standard Arabic that bear on cross-linguistic phenomena related to the design of the language faculty.
+His research primarily investigates clausal architecture and structural dependencies in the major grammatical categories of Arabic.
+These categories include negation, tense/ mood/ aspect, negative sensitive items and coordination structures.
+His research on these categories investigates key issues in linguistic theory, particularly within Minimalist Syntax.
+Such issues include the role of linguistic parameters and interface effects in explaining the rich structural variation in Arabic.
+His book A Multi-locus Analysis of Arabic Negation: Micro-variation in Southern Levantine, Gulf and Standard Arabic has been published by Edinburgh University Press.
+His research includes the morphosyntax of agreement morphology in the nominal domain, such as numeral phrases and definiteness, and their role at the syntax-morphology interface within Distributed Morphology.
 His interests include the applications of linguistic theory to second/heritage language acquisition.
 He also teaches courses on Arabic linguistic analysis, dialectology, sociolinguistics, language policies/politics and political discourse.

 Teaching Professor (Turkish)